 3. Bring snacks.
 Nothing beats a good chocolate bar after a hike so don’t forget to carry them.

-4. If anyone in you group needs special diet, be sure to check on that
+4. If anyone in your group needs a special diet, be sure to check on that